-In this paper, novel motion planning methods were introduced, using the basics of the Velocity Obstacles and the Artificial Potential Field methods.
-The mobile robot can execute collision-free motion planning after the calculation of the changing uncertainties of the obstacles.
-The uncertainties depend on the magnitudes of the velocity vectors of the obstacles, the distances between the obstacles and the robot, and the changes of the velocities of the obstacles.
+In this paper, novel motion-planning methods were introduced using the basics of the VO and the APF methods.
+The mobile robot was able to execute collision-free motion planning after calculating the changing uncertainties of the obstacles.
+These uncertainties depend on the magnitudes of the velocity vectors of the obstacles, the distances between the obstacles and the robot, and the changes in the obstacles’ velocities.

-The VO-based method can generate the collision-free motion using a cost function-based optimization method.
+The VO-based method can generate collision-free motion using a cost-function-based optimisation method.

 The basic APF method was also extended by using the uncertainty and distance parameters in the algorithm.
-The extended APF method can generate a better solution than the original APF method, but there are some situations where it cannot provide a target reaching solution.
-In those cases, the cost function-based VO method can guarantee the target reaching.
-The parameters for the APF method could be calculated in another way too, solving the local minima problem [30], [31].
+The extended APF method can generate a better solution than the original APF method, but there are some situations in which it cannot provide a target-reaching solution.
+In these cases, the cost-function-based VO method was able to guarantee that the target was reached.
+The parameters for the APF method could also be calculated in another way, thus solving the local minima problem [30], [31].

-The introduced algorithm could be ported to a real robotic system using an omnidirectional mobile robot.
-The state estimation of the obstacles that occur in the workspace of the robot could be solved using an extended Particle filter algorithm.
-In that case, the position and the velocity vectors of the obstacles could be estimated in every sampling time [32].
-For that task, a LiDAR sensor can be used.
+The introduced algorithm could be implemented in a real robotic system using an omnidirectional mobile robot.
+The state estimation of the obstacles that occur in the workspace of the robot could be solved using an extended particle filter algorithm.
+In this case, the position and the velocity vectors of the obstacles could be estimated for every sampling time [32].
+To achieve this, a Lidar sensor can be used.